-After committing murder and abandoning his relationships and responsibilities, he lived in exile in the desert for forty years, God met with him and identified himself as “I AM WHO I AM,” If we in the modern age wanted to say the same thing, we would say, “I am who I am, and you have to accept me as I am.”
-In order to fully grasp this encounter, we have hear God speaking to Moses with some attitude in his voice; ” Are you humble yet?
+After committing murder and abandoning his relationships and responsibilities, he lived in exile in the desert for forty years.
+During this time, God met with him and identified himself as “I AM WHO I AM.”
+If we in the modern age wanted to say the same thing, we would say, “I am who I am, and you have to accept me as I am.”
+In order to fully grasp this encounter, we have to hear God speaking to Moses with some attitude in his voice; ” Are you humble yet?
 Stop thinking you know who I am and what I’m like.
-You don’t know me, and neither do those who say they know what I do and do not do.
+You don’t know me, and neither do those who say they know me, what I do and do not do.
 They think they know me and can represent me, but they misrepresent me and don’t know me as well as they think they do.
 I am who I am.
-Let me speak for myself and represent myself.
+Let me speak for myself and represent myself.”

-I know the problems that develop when others presume to represent another.
+I know the problems that develop when others presume to represent someone else.
 In the 2006 scandal that shook my world, I resigned, repented, confessed, and submitted.
 Consequently, it allowed others to speak for me without consulting me or knowing actual facts.
 As a result, the web is filled with distortions, misrepresenting my actions, personality, motivations, and relationships.
-Building on false presuppositions, many have taken broad liberties with my story without reading my books, listening to my sermons, or meeting with me, and have come to flawed conclusions.
-If someone tries to determine my belief systems by reading skewed reports on the web, they would be deeply mistaken.
+Building on false presuppositions, many have taken broad liberties with my story without reading my books, listening to my sermons, or meeting with me.
+As a result, they have come to flawed conclusions.
+When someone tries to determine my belief systems by reading skewed reports on the web, they are deeply mistaken.
 Everyone should have the liberty to represent themselves.
 I think God doesn’t appreciate being misrepresented and wants to represent himself to each of us as well.

 So for us to understand him, we have to be willing to accept that God is who he is, whether we like him or not, and whether we like what he does . . . or doesn’t do.
 He enters into a relationship with us just the way we are.
 Then the authenticity and dynamic of that relationship improves our lives.
 But for that relationship to be legitimate, our response to Christ’s call must be, “and I am who I am.”
-Then and only then can there be the beginning of a trust saturated, life-changing bond.
+Then and only then can there be the beginning of a trust-saturated bond that can change our lives.